joequant/BitMEX-Excel/README.md

 Compile with Visual Studio Express 2012 for Windows Desktop, or just grab the XLL file from the Releases.

+## Installation
+Open Excel 2013.
+Select File..
+Options..
+Add-Ins, and click Manage "Excel Add-ins" Go...
+Click "Browse" and select the relevant XLL file to install.

 ## Functions
-Currently provides bid and ask prices and sizes for the top 10 levels of each product (Open the included .xlx for examples)
+Currently provides bid and ask prices and sizes for the top 10 levels of each product (Open the included .xlsx for examples)

 <pre>
 =BitMexBid(product, depthlevel)